pauliacomi/awesome-adsorption/README.md

 - [Bison 20](https://pubs.acs.org/doi/10.1021/acs.iecr.0c05398?goto=supporting-info):
   A collection of multicomponent adsorption isotherms.
 Some has been integrated in the [NIST ISODB](https://adsorption.nist.gov).
+- [MOFX-DB](https://mof.tech.northwestern.edu/): An online computational database for pure and multicomponent adsorption in MOFs and zeolites.

 ## Adsorption data treatment and material characterization